Aworldc/Npax/README.md

 # Npax
-An offline-first npm client writen rust
+An npm client.
+But rusty.